General Roman Calendar of Pope Pius XII

-In 1955, Pope Pius XII made several changes to the General Roman Calendar of 1954; those changes remained in force until 1960, when Pope John XXIII decreed a new revision of the General Roman Calendar (see General Roman Calendar of 1960).
-The changes made by Pope Pius XII thus remained unaltered for only five years.
+Pope Pius XII made the decree Cum nostra hac ætate 23 March 1955, enacting several changes to the General Roman Calendar, which had been most recently updated in 1954.
+That version remained in force until 1960, when Pope John XXIII decreed a new revision, called the General Roman Calendar of 1960.

-Pius XII made those changes by the decree "Cum nostra hac aetate" of 23 March 1955.

-The General Calendar of Pope Pius XII is not authorized for liturgical use by traditional groups in communion with the Holy See, and most sedevacantists prefer to use the General Roman Calendar of 1954, as well as Old Roman Catholics, as their members consider it to be the last calendar untainted by the revisions that began in 1955.
+The General Calendar of Pope Pius XII is not authorized for liturgical use by traditional groups in communion with the Holy See.
+Most sedevacantists prefer to use the General Roman Calendar of 1954, as well as Old Roman Catholics, as their members consider it to be the last calendar before by the revisions that began in 1955.
 However, a few sedevacantists do observe the revisions beginning in 1955, while excluding those of the John XXIII, such as the Congregation of Mary Immaculate Queen.
-The celebrations including the revisions according to General Roman Calendar of Pope Pius XII starting in 1955 are listed here below.

 Changes to the Calendar

 Rank of feasts

 The grade and rite of "Semi-Double" was suppressed, and the liturgical days formerly celebrated as that rite were to be celebrated in the simple rite except the Vigil of Pentecost which was raised to the double rite.